Janisroz/sweet-croi/README.md

 # Sweet Croí

-Sweet Croí is a website for a small Irish bakery that specializes in macaoons and cupcake bouquets that allows users to view a menu and get a quote for the products that Sweet Croí offers.
+Sweet Croí is a website for a small Irish bakery that specializes in macaroons and cupcake bouquets that allows users to view a menu and get a quote for the products that Sweet Croí offers.

-View the live site (add link ).
+View the live site [https://janisroz.github.io/sweet-croi/](https://janisroz.github.io/sweet-croi/).

 ![A multi-device mockup of the Sweet Croí website](assets/images/multi-device-mockup.jpg)